MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/setting-filters-for-dynamic-allocation-bases.md

     ---
 # Setting Filters for Dynamic Allocation Bases
 The dynamic allocation method is based on changeable values.
 For example, the number of employees in a cost center or the items sold of a cost object in a specific time period.
-There are nine pre\-defined allocation bases and twelve dynamic date ranges.
+There are nine pre-defined allocation bases and twelve dynamic date ranges.
 You set different filters based on the allocation base.

 ## Setting Filters for Dynamic Allocation Bases
  The following table shows which filters are possible for different allocation bases and which values are valid in the **No. Filter** and **Group Filter** fields.
 Press F1 in the **Date Filter Code** field to read detailed descriptions.